devjanaprime/vanilla.js/readme.md

 filtertObjectArray( array, key, type, value )
 ---

-returns an array of objectes that have a key thingy thing thin...
+returns an array of objectes that have a key thingy thing thing...
+I'll document this when I feel then eed to